ContinuousEngineeringProject/terraform-google-factory/CONTRIBUTING.md

     * [Mocking and Stubbing](#Mocking-and-stubbing)

-## Prerequisites
-To compile, test and contribute towards the project binaries you will need:

- - [Git](https://git-scm.com/) and a [GitHub](https://github.com/) account.
-Details on [configuring Git](docs/contributors/GIT_CONFIG.md/#Git-Configuration) for the project.
- - [Go](https://golang.org/) :GoVersion with support for compiling to `linux/amd64`.
-Details on [configuring Go](docs/contributors/GO_CONFIG.md/#Go-Configuration) for the project.

-In most cases, install the prerequisite according to its instructions.
-See the next section for a note about [Go cross-compiling](#Cross platform development) support.

 ## Contribution workflow

 ### Create a new branch
-First, ensure that your local repository is up-to-date with the latest version of :repo.
+First, ensure that your local repository is up-to-date with the latest version of terraform-google-factory.
 More details on [GitHub help](https://help.github.com/articles/syncing-a-fork/).

 ```sh
 git fetch upstream